yolkmonday/idcloudhost-s3-simple-image-upload/README.md

 The code maybe can work with other platform using s3 protocol.
 In my case for s3 idcloudhost.

 # How to use ?
-## please copy .env-example to .env and fill the data with your config
+Please copy .env-example to .env and fill the data with your config